-On this site I am sharing thoughts about how digital technology and creativity could be combined to help solve complex economic and social problems.
+On this site I am sharing thoughts about how digital technology and creativity can be combined to help solve complex economic and social problems.
 In short, how to make the world a better place through digital technology.

 Ideas that I am interested in include: artificial intelligence, big data, the internet of things, smart cities, collective intelligence and industry 4.0.
 These have the potential to transform society for the better, but also risk making it worse.